OswaldoAPF/task-list-vue/README.md

 - **Responsive**: The app is fully responsive and optimized for both desktop and mobile devices.

 ## URL 🌼
-To interact with the web platform, please access: <a href="https://oswaldo-pereira.netlify.app/" target="_blank">🚀Portfolio </a>
+To interact with the web platform, please access: <a href="https://task-list-vue-oswaldoapf.netlify.app/" target="_blank">🚀 Task List App</a>

 ## 💻 Tech Stack